 The top 10 places to take a walk in Toronto

-Here are 10 great places to take a walk in Toronto.
+Here are some great places to take a walk in Toronto.

 Yes, I could have put almost any beach on this list, but Cherry Beach seems to be the choice of walkers, if only for its cool waters and ample park space just north of the sandy area.
 Stroll around as kite surfers struggle to catch wind.
 If you walk far enough west, you can catch a glimpse of the skyline.

 There are boardwalks at both the eastern and western beaches in Toronto, but the east side takes the win for its people-watching and more ocean-like atmosphere (if you've been to both, this will make sense).
-I can think of few places better to stroll at dusk in Toronto.
+There are few places better to stroll at dusk in Toronto.

 The trail that runs southeast alongside Mud Creek features a tree canopy that'll make you think you've left the city altogether.
 While you'll have to share the path with cyclists, it's never that busy, and it's wide enough to accommodate all.